-A lot has been said about the poor economy.
-People have lost jobs, homes, and savings.
-Yet little has been said about the economic problems and how they will affect the youth of today.
-At least until now.
+Much has been said about the current economic climate, as doom-and-gloom scenarios abound.
+There are home foreclosures, dwindling savings, and bankruptcies.
+Yet little has been said about the long-term effects the current woes will have on the youth of today.
+At least, this is until now.

-As for teenagers, they know and understand the current situation, but they also remember a more comfortable childhood.
-As a result, they may try to prevent something similar from affecting them again.
-Teens will pay more attention to the economy and business, and this will affect their studies at college and their careers.
-This age group also won't believe that children live better, more prosperous lives than their parents.
+As for teenagers, they have known both the promises given to the Millennials and the hardships now being ingrained in young children.
+Therefore they better understand the current sense of loss, and may make vows to prevent something similar affecting them again.
+Teens will pay more attention to the economy and business than in the past, which will affect their studies at college and their careers.
+This age group will also lose confidence in the general idea that children live better, more prosperous lives than their parents.

 Preview some of the lesson material: